 Scott is a member of National Association of Women Business Owners (NAWBO) and Women Impacting Public Policy (WIPP).

-Sylvia Scott is presently completing a book entitled, “Realizing a Vision, Your Toolbox for Success.
-Words of Wisdom for Young Female Entrepreneurs.”
+Sylvia Scott is presently completing a book entitled, “Realizing a Vision, Words of Wisdom for Young Female Entrepreneurs.”